MicrosoftDocs/visualstudio-docs/docs/ide/customizing-window-layouts-in-visual-studio.md

 ### Preview tab

 In the **Preview** tab, you can view files in the editor without opening them.
-You can preview files by choosing them in **Solution Explorer**, during debugging when you step into files, with **Go to Definition**, and when you browse through results of a search.
+You can preview files by selecting them in **Solution Explorer**, during debugging when you step into files, with **Go to Definition**, and when you browse through results of a search.
 Preview files appear in a tab on the right side of the document tab well.
-The file opens for editing if you modify it or choose  **Open**.
+The file opens for editing if you modify it or select  **Open**.

 ### Vertical document tabs